rizinorg/book/src/basic_commands/print_modes.md

 ### Configuring the Disassembler

 There are multiple options which can be used to configure the output of the disassembler.
-All these options are described in `e? asm.`
+All these options are described in `el asm.`

 ```
-[0x00005310]> e? asm.
+[0x00005310]> el asm.
 asm.anal: Analyze code and refs while disassembling (see analysis.strings)
 asm.arch: Set the arch to be used by asm
 asm.assembler: Set the plugin name to use when assembling